Last updated on April 19th, 2018

 The Grape Stomp

 There are two roles needed to in order to collect the juice.
 The first person is known as the stomper.
 Their job is to frantically squeeze every last grape in the barrel in order to extract the juice from each one.
 The second person is the most important person.
 They are the mucker.
 The mucker is responsible for ensuring that all the juice from the barrel is gotten into the container.
-My mom volunteered for what she thought would be the cleaner of the two jobs, the collector.
+My mom volunteered for what she thought would be the cleaner of the two jobs.
 We soon found out how wrong we were when we were staged up to get start our heat.

 They provided us with some baby oil to cover any bits that would get juice on it.
 This would prevent the grapes from staining the skin.
 The winners from the previous round had juice up to her armpits and her face was covered.
 It was at this point when my mom frantically decided that she didn’t put enough of the baby oil they provided on enough of her body.